derberg/Documenting-REST-API---Workshop-Script/README.md

 Why you can have a Google Map on your Web page
 ```

-[ProgrammableWeb](http://www.programmableweb.com/) had 9000 APIs registered in 2013, this year they already have over 14,700.
+[ProgrammableWeb](http://www.programmableweb.com/) had 9000 APIs registered in 2013, this year (2016) they already have over 14,700 (April) and over 15,800 (September).

 ## Details